coinerwh/smallsh/README.md

 # smallsh

 POSIX shell with built-in commands.
 All other commands run as child processes using fork() and exec().
-Includes signal handlers, variable expansion, input and output redirection, background argument handling, and process status
+Includes signal handlers, variable expansion, input and output redirection, background daemon argument handling, and process status

 ## Features